BenTheElder/site/content/posts/digging-into-etcd.md

 - Zookeeper was expensive to run, didn't scale down, and couldn't be interacted with via common simple tools like [curl].

-Initially etcd was used by coreOS' `fleet` container orchestration system, but it was quickly adopted for other uses and later donated to the [CNCF].
+Initially etcd was developed by coreOS for their `fleet` container orchestration system, but it was quickly adopted for other uses and later donated to the [CNCF].